Snowplant

 PCT

-The Pacific Crest Trail route turns Southeast around Round Top to trace its Southbound route along the volcanic dominated Eastern flank of the High Sierra.
+The Pacific Crest Trail route turns Southeast hiking around the East side of Round Top to trace its Southbound route along the volcanic dominated Eastern flank of the High Sierra.

 See this topo hiking map which marks the location of the Carson Gap in relation to both the Tahoe to Yosemite and Pacific Crest Trails.
-Click the Colored dots along each route, and you will be brought to the corresponding trail guide page, where you can examine each location and both routes in detail.
+Click the Colored dots along each route and be brought to the corresponding trail guide page for that location, where you can examine each location and both routes in detail.

 TYT

-The Tahoe to Yosemite Trail hikes up to Round Top Lake sitting just below The Sisters.
-The TYT route rounds the Southwest flank of the Western Sister to set a line Southwest towards Lake Alpine through the granitic Western Flank of the Sierras.
-Lake Alpine is situated about 15 miles West of Ebbetts Pass on Highway 4.
+Rather than hiking around Round Top the Tahoe to Yosemite Trail hikes up to Round Top Lake sitting nestled in a sweet flat just below The Sisters.
+Our TYT route rounds the Southwest flank of the Western Sister to set our general line of travel to the Southwest, towards Lake Alpine through the grand granite Western Flank of the Sierras.
+Lake Alpine is 26.28 trail miles South of our position here at the Carson Gap, situated about 15 road miles West of Ebbetts Pass down Highway 4.

 There are no trail junctions labeled "The Tahoe to Yosemite Trail" in the Carson Pass region, though there are three ways to get to the Western Flank of Round Top and The Sisters to follow the Tahoe to Yosemite route into the great granite valley holding Summit City Creek.